MsPockets/ORK-client/README.md

 This single page web app was created as the second project for General Assembly's Software Engineering Immersive course.
 This file contains the process by which this web app was created over the course of 4 days.

+**Use Case**
+This app is intended to be used to track awards, attendances, and other player records for Amtgard International.
+It currently allows users to sign up, sign in, change their password, sign out, add awards, view awards, edit awards, and remove awards.

 **Pre-Planning**
 After the assignment was given, I drew up a wireframe and came up with some user stories to help guide me while making the application.